TorchJD/torchjd/docs/source/examples/basic_usage.rst

 ===========

-This example shows how to use torchjd to perform an iteration of Jacobian Descent on a regression model.
+This example shows how to use TorchJD to perform an iteration of Jacobian Descent on a regression model.
 In this example, a batch of inputs is forwarded through the model and the corresponding batch of labels is used to compute a batch of losses.
 These losses are then backwarded through the model.
 The obtained Jacobian matrix, consisting of the gradients of the losses, is then aggregated using UPGrad, and the parameters are updated using the resulting aggregation.

-Import several classes from torch and torchjd:
+Import several classes from ``torch`` and ``torchjd``:

 >>> import torch
 >>> from torch.nn import MSELoss, Sequential, Linear, ReLU